 Now complete question 7 from this week’s worksheet.

 This collection of resources contains a variety of activities for use in the classroom to explore the properties of factors, multiples and primes.
-The collection also links to complimentary tasks on the NRICH website.
+The collection also links to complementary tasks on the NRICH website.

 © National STEM Learning Centre